walmartdigital/k8s-101/labs/02-deploying-using-flux.md

 Use the `kubectl get` command to monitor the new pod being created in your namespace.

-In another terminal, use fluxctl to forcefully trigger Flux to sync with deployment repository.
+In another terminal, use fluxctl to forcefully trigger Flux to sync with the deployment repository.

 ### Hints